r0sa2/dats/CIS5450/README.md

 # Global Temperature Forecasting & Investigation
-This project is for the course *CIS5450: Big Data Analytics (Spring 2023)*.
+This project is for the course *CIS 5450: Big Data Analytics (Spring 2023)*.

 ## Abstract
 Accurate temperature forcasting and tracking of climate change and global